 Todays post is an oldie but goodie from Ron Southard CEO at SafeSourcing.

-And is still true four years later.
+And it’s still true today.

 The rest of the Little Jack Horner spend cube analogy might go like this.
 He stuck in his thumb and pulled out a peach and said what the heck is a peach doing in a plumb pie?